 6. Sussex Marshlands, one of the fictional swamps featured in 'Tidelands' by Philippa Gregory.

-8. Louisiana Swamps, a fictional marsh featured in an episode of TV show 'Survivorman'.
+7. Louisiana Swamps, a fictional marsh featured in an episode of the TV show 'Survivorman'.

 Famous Swamps In Real Life

-The most famous real life swamp is the Everglades.
-If you are looking for the name of some famous swamps in real life, this is a perfect place for you.
+The most famous real-life swamp is the Everglades in Florida, which is the state best known for swamps in the US.
+If you are looking for the name of some famous swamps in real life, this is the perfect place for you.

-11. Bangweulu Swamps, is one of the world's most incredible wetlands.
+11. Bangweulu Swamps, one of the world's most incredible wetlands.

-13. Niger Delta, is under the Niger River.
+13. Niger Delta, found under the Niger River.

 14. Okavango Swamp, the Okavango Delta in Botswana is a muggy inland swamp.

-15. Sudd, is a tremendous swamp in South Sudan.
+15. Sudd, a tremendous swamp in South Sudan.

-16. Asmat Swamp, is a wetland on the southern shoreline of New Guinea.
+16. Asmat Swamp, a wetland on the southern shoreline of New Guinea.

-17. Candaba Swamp, is a swamp located in the Philippines.
+17. Candaba Swamp, a swamp located in the Philippines.

 18. Mangrove Swamp, a mangrove swamp is a wetland filled with specifically mangrove trees.